Hussainparbtani/How-to-Guides/System Maintenance/Automated File Removal/README.md

 Final Notes:

 In this process we read from SQL tables to figure out which directories we want to delete from.
-This can easily be done from a csv or an excel file.
+This can easily be subsituted with a csv or an excel file.
 Deleting files can often be scary so putting more logic to ensure you don't remove anything important is highly recommended.
 I'm also keeping a log of what I delete but that is also not necessary depending on the needs of your business.